meliani/Career-Center/README.md

 - [x] Add teammate -> notify
 - [x] Accept teammate -> notify
 - [ ] Exchange with supervisors
-- [ ] Add changeStatus to internship model to send notifications for all actions.
+- [ ] Add changeStatus observer to internship model to send notifications on all changes.

 # Features in progress

 ## department assignments
+- database notification for new
 -   [x] Add status update on announced, signed, received, validated
 -   [x] Disable action on non null
 -   [x] Add badge for status